Course Schedule and AP Credits

 Indicate your top choices for each category on the selection form.
 We recommend that you choose a range of academic subjects and avoid requesting more than two courses from a single department.
 You have more than enough time to focus on a particular area of study, so allow yourself this time for exploration: Now is your time to experiment!
 We encourage students to pursue a broad liberal arts education at Lang; try leaving your comfort zone and choosing subjects you wouldn't ordinarily consider.

 If you decide to change an elective, you have time during orientation week to adjust your class schedule with an advisor.
 We also have a designated add/drop period in the first two weeks of the semester, during which you can make additional schedule changes.

 First Year Workshops

 You are not expected to indicate any preferences for the First Year Workshop, an introductory workshop taught in the first semester.
 Each workshop is incorporated within a particular advising seminar, so you are automatically registered for the appropriate workshop based on your advising seminar.
-The workshop orients new students to Lang; sections are facilitated by Seminar Fellows (upper-level students with significant training and experience).
+The workshop orients new students to Lang; sections are facilitated by First Year Fellows (upper-level students with significant training and experience).

 First Year Writing

 All students register in a topic-based section of Writing the Essay, the first semester of a yearlong sequence in expository writing.
 Exemptions are unfortunately not available through scores for examinations such as AP English or the SAT Writing.